Alp (folklore)

-An Alp (plural Alpe or Alpen) is a supernatural being in German folklore.
+An alp ([alp]; plural alpe or alpen) is a supernatural being in German folklore.

-Not to be confused with the similarly named Alp-luachra, the Alp is sometimes likened to a vampire, but its behavior is more akin to that of the incubus.
+Alp is sometimes likened to a vampire, but its behavior is more akin to that of the incubus.
 It is distinct from both of these creatures in that it wears a magic hat called a Tarnkappe, from which it draws its powers.
 The word Alp is the German form of the word that comes into English as elf, both descended from Common Germanic.
 It is also known by the following names: trud, mar, mart, mahr, schrat, and walrider.
-Many variations of the creature exist in surrounding European areas, such as the Drude or, in the British Isles, the Old Hag, related to now commonly recognized sleep paralysis.
+Many variations of the creature exist in surrounding European areas, such as the drude or, in the British Isles, the Old Hag, related to now commonly recognized sleep paralysis.

 In medieval sources

 In the period before about 1000, the Old High German word alp is attested only in a small number of glosses.
 It is defined by the Althochdeutsches Wörterbuch as a "nature-god or nature-demon, equated with the Fauns of Classical mythology ... regarded as eerie, ferocious beings ...
 As the mare he messes around with women".
 Accordingly, the German word Alpdruck (literally 'elf-oppression') means 'nightmare'.
 There is also evidence associating elves with illness, specifically epilepsy.

 In a similar vein, elves are in Middle High German most often associated with deceiving or bewildering people "in a phrase that occurs so often it would appear to be proverbial: 'die elben/der alp trieget mich' (the elves/elf is/are deceiving me)".
 The same pattern holds in Early Modern German.
 This deception sometimes shows the seductive side apparent in English and Scandinavian material: most famously, the early thirteenth-century Heinrich von Morungen's fifth Minnesang begins "Von den elben virt entsehen vil manic man / Sô bin ich von grôzer lieber entsên" ("full many a man is bewitched by elves / thus I too am bewitched by great love").
 Elbe was also used in this period to translate words for nymphs.

-In later medieval prayers, Elves appear to be threatening, even demonic, force.
+In the later medieval prayers, Elves appear to be threatening, even demonic, force.
 Evidence includes Latin prayers found inscribed in lead amulets from southern Scandinavia and Schleswig.
 The most famous is the fourteenth-century Münchener Nachtsegen, a prayer to be said at night, which includes the lines:

-Correspondingly, in the early modern period, elves are described in north Germany doing the evil bidding of witches; Martin Luther believed his mother to have been afflicted in this way.
+Correspondingly, in the early modern period, elves are described in Northern Germany as doing the evil bidding of witches; Martin Luther believed his mother to have been afflicted in this way.